How to Write a Home Business Plan

 You are ready to finally get all the information and ideas tumbling around in your head onto paper.
 It is time to take your ideas, plans, and market research and write a home business plan.

 What Is a Home Business Plan?

-Humor me by letting me share a quick comparison.
-We just built this absurdly complicated swing set in our backyard.
-Not only did we get a book of instructions, but it came with a DVD of instructions too (definitely not my favorite movie).
-We spent many hours studying that darn book and DVD and were successful in creating the coolest swing set ever - according to my son anyway.
-There is no way we could have built that swing set without those instructions.
+Here's a quick comparison.
+An absurdly complicated swing set is delivered to your home.
+Not only do you get a book of instructions, but also a DVD of instructions.
+After many hours spent studying that book and DVD, you successfully create the coolest swing set ever.
+There is no way you could have built that swing set without those instructions.

 A business plan is just like a book of instructions.
 It establishes a route to create a successful and profitable business.
 Trying to set up a business without some instructions is a recipe for wasted time mingled with disaster.

 A business plan is a traditional business document analyzing a business' operation plan, market, and financials.

 - A business plan is required if you seek outside funding from investors or a financial institution.